Panel of switches.

 Share

 The United States ranks as one of the world’s top countries for energy waste.
-For those in the Consumer Packaged Goods manufacturing industries, you know that your market is no exception.
+For those in industries such as food, beverage, consumer products and other manufacturing, you know that your market is no exception.

 This waste isn’t limited to electrical and gas energy.
 It also extends to water use and solids being trucked to landfills.
 Unfortunately, shareholders are left to pay for it with decreased profits.